why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/desktop_choice.md

 Even though Tumbleweed uses a rolling-release model, it is very stable: the packages are thoroughly tested and tried, and you can always retreat to the previous state of Tumbleweed (in jargon: "switching to the previous snapshot".
 Snapshots are explained [here]()).

 What you have to bear in mind, however, is that Tumbleweed requires a reliable internet connection and a healthy hard drive to work as designed.
 It also requires that you sometimes take interest in the updating process.
-This means that you should probably not pick Tumbleweed if any of these conditions holds for you:

 ### Leap
 Leap is a more traditional distribution -- it uses a fixed-points release model, just like Windows, Ubuntu, or macOS.
 Leap is a very battle-hardened operating system, made mostly up of packages brought from SUSE Linux Entreprise, a commercial Linux operating system for servers, and of packages brought from Tumbleweed after they were tested, tried and used by the community.